 Our work is structured as follows.
 We begin by laying out the setup and introducing basic notions and approximations.
 We give a brief overview of the path integral description of the experiment, and how one extracts a phase evolution.
 We also present some instructive and well-established calculations on the metric perturbations sourced by a single circularly polarised light pulse and introduce further helpful notations.
 Building on this basic situation, we construct the metric perturbation for two counter-propagating pulses and derive the action for two circularly polarised counter-propagating, spatially separated light pulses.
-After showing some numerical estimations of the gravitationally generated phase, we discuss some further directions worth examining, such as improvements, further challenges, and more sophisticated models to describe the photonic GME protocol.
+After showing some numerical estimations of the gravitationally generated phase, we undertake a statistical analysis of entanglement verification, which drastically lowers the required beam power.
+We discuss some further directions worth examining, such as improvements, further challenges, and more sophisticated models to describe the photonic GME protocol.